eragonruan/text-detection-ctpn/README.md

 - run python ctpn/demo.py in the root directory.
 ***
 # some results
-*NOTICE* all the photos used below are collected from the internet.
+`NOTICE:` all the photos used below are collected from the internet.
 If it affects you, please contact me to delete them.
 <img src="/data/results/001.jpg" width=320 height=240 /><img src="/data/results/002.jpg" width=320 height=240 />
 <img src="/data/results/006.jpg" width=320 height=240 /><img src="/data/results/008.jpg" width=320 height=240 />
 ***